tmcde01/HomeworkAssignment/README.md

 ## This repo contains the work product for the Snowflake SQL/ETL Homework Assigment
+****Note:***  A short video link demonstrating the assignment work product and covering the topics in this README.md file is provided below.
+It is recommended to view the video first, then refer to details below as needed

 **Sections:**
 - Overview and Approach:  This describes the overall approach and assumptions
 - File List and Description:  This provides a list of relevant project artifact files and their descriptions